-It was found that palmitate’s activity on osteoblasts was regulated by both a long-chain acyl-CoA synthetase (ACSL) and acetyl-CoA carboxylase.
-In human fetal osteoblastic cell line hFOB1.19, the apoptosis induced by palmitate (100-500 µM) was completely blocked by triacsin C, an ACSL inhibitor.
-While ACSL catalyses the formation of acyl-CoA with fatty acids of 12 to 20 carbon atoms in lengths (World J Gastroenterol 21:3492, 15), these results indicate that plamitate per se could not induce the apoptosis and instead, it had to be converted to palmitoyl-CoA by ACSL to exert the effect (Bone 43:394, 08).
-In cultured rat calvarial cells (osteoblasts), palmitate (100 µM) inhibited mineralization and the expression of the osteoblast differentiation markers (Runx2, alkaline phosphatase, osteocalcin and bone sialoprotein), but had no effect on proliferation of the cells.
-The inhibitory efficacy of palmitate was dependent of acetyl-CoA carboxylase activity, since the inhibitor of the enzyme attenuated palmitate’s effect (JCB 114:1760, 13; BBRC 450:777, 14).
-Acetyl CoA carboxylase catalyses the formation of malonyl CoA substrate for fatty acid biosynthesis (JCI 122:1958, 12).
+Palmitate activity in osteoblasts is regulated by two enzymes: long-chain acyl-CoA synthetase (ACSL) and acetyl-CoA carboxylase.
+ACSL catalyses the formation of acyl-CoA with fatty acids of 12 to 20 carbon atoms (World J Gastroenterol 21:3492, 15), and acetyl-CoA carboxylase converts acetyl-CoA to malonyl-CoA, a substrate in the fatty acid synthesis pathway (ref).
+In the human foetal osteoblastic cell line hFOB1.19, apoptosis induced by palmitate (100-500 µM) was blocked by the ACSL inhibitor, triacsin C, indicating that palmitate had to be converted to palmitoyl-CoA to exert the apoptotic effect (Bone 43:394, 08).
+In cultured rat calvarial osteoblasts, palmitate (100 µM) inhibited mineralization and the expression of the osteoblast differentiation markers Runx2, alkaline phosphatase, osteocalcin, and bone sialoprotein, but had no effect on cell proliferation.
+The inhibitory effect of palmitate was dependent on acetyl-CoA carboxylase activity, as an inhibitor of the enzyme attenuated palmitate’s effect (JCB 114:1760, 13; BBRC 450:777, 14).